HimanshuKumar101/Testimonals-Slider/README.md

 # Testimonial Slider

 A simple and elegant testimonial slider built with React.
-This component allows users to navigate through testimonials using previous and next buttons, and also includes a "Surprise Me" button to randomly select a testimonial.
+This component allows users to navigate through testimonials using previous and next buttons and also includes a "Surprise Me" button to select a testimonial randomly.

 ## Features

-- **Responsive Design**: Works seamlessly on both mobile and desktop devices.
+- **Responsive Design**: Works seamlessly on mobile and desktop devices.
 - **Interactive Navigation**: Users can navigate through testimonials using the left and right arrow buttons.
 - **Random Testimonial**: The "Surprise Me" button randomly selects a testimonial from the list.
 - **Customizable**: Easily customize the testimonials by modifying the `reviews` array.